 FCA is a faith- and rights-based organization.
 Read more on the theological foundation of Finn Church Aid here.

 Action for human dignity.

 Changing the world through support for people in the most vulnerable situations.

 Finn Church Aid is a rights-based actor.
 FCA believes in the intrinsic human dignity and equal value of every human being, and is committed to a rights-based approach.
 This means that the promotion of equal human rights for all is the main objective of all our work.
 Our actions are guided by international human rights standards and principles, such as equality and non-discrimination, participation and accountability.

 Rights-based approach is a precondition for the quality, effectiveness and sustainability of our work.
 FCA believes that sustainable change requires tackling the root causes of injustice and non-realisation of human rights.
 Our rights-based approach guides us to look behind the short-term needs faced by the poor and vulnerable, and asks why the rights of certain groups are not fulfilled, or why, in the context of an emergency, some people are more vulnerable than others.
-Change requires tackling the structural factors that cause inequality and discriminate and exclude people based on their gender, identity, caste, race, ethnicity, class, religion, etc.
+Change requires tackling the structural factors that cause inequality and discriminate and exclude people based on their gender, identity, caste, race, ethnicity, class or religion.